itsyourswordman/Sptify-Recommendation-System-Big-Data-/README.md

 ## Visualization
 ### Profile digging with seaborn package
 ##### Drake, Ariana Grande and DJ Snake are the winners in 2018.

+### Nltk on the most popular track title
+#### 'Rockstar' is the most frequently appeared track name, followed by paradise.